kubernetes-sigs/cluster-api-provider-cloudstack/releases/v0.1.0/EVALUATION_DEPLOYMENT.md

 ### Edit the clusterctl configuration files
 - **clusterctl.yaml:** in the *url* attribute replace \<USERID\> with your OS user id to form a valid absolute path to infrastructure-components.yaml.

-- **dev-repository/infrastructure-cloudstack/v0.1.0/infrastructure-components.yaml:** for the capc-controller-manager deployment, change the spec.template.spec.containers[0].image (line 617) to correctly reflect your container registry.
+- **dev-repository/infrastructure-cloudstack/v0.1.0/infrastructure-components.yaml:** if you're not using a local registry modify the capc-controller-manager deployment, changing the spec.template.spec.containers[0].image (line 617) to correctly reflect your container registry.

 ### Deploy CAPI and CAPC to your bootstrap Kubernetes cluster
 ```